Wikia/react-common/src/components/BannerNotifications/README.md

 const messages4 = [
   {
     type: 'message',
-    message: 'this is a message',
+    text: 'this is a permanent message',
     id: '1',
+    permanent: true,
   },
   {
     type: 'success',
-    message: 'this is a success',
+    text: 'this is a success',
     id: '2',
   },
   {
     type: 'warning',
-    message: 'this is a warning',
+    text: 'this is a warning',
     id: '3',
   },
   {
     type: 'alert',
-    message: 'this is an alert',
+    text: 'this is an alert',
     id: '4',
   },
 ];<BannerNotifications messages={messages4} onClose={() => {}} />